Problems I have with no-code toolsApril 25, 2020 • #Stack

 When you are a business owner, time to market is important.
 When you don’t know how to code, developers are expensive.
 So you might be tempted to jump into using a SaaS solution that allows you to prove your concept very fast.
 And that might be the right move for you.
 But before you invest 6 months of your work in one of these platforms, you might want to read this article so that you know the pros and the cons of doing so.

 First let’s clear things up.
 When I say no-code or low-code tools, I refer to closed-sourced platforms.
 I know there are exceptions.
-Some no-code tools are open-source and I’m keeping an eye on these.
-Without dropping names, I’ll be referring mostly to tools that help you building websites, hold your data or help you connect between other SaaS products.
+Some no-code tools are open-source, and I’m keeping an eye on these.
+Without dropping names, I’ll be referring mostly to tools that help you build websites, hold your data or help you connect between other SaaS products.

 I’ve stumbled upon a Tweet of someone saying that their ten years old did their first mobile application using a no-code tool.
 See? these things are so easy that even kids can use them!